Walter-Gaitan/knowledge-base/_posts/2025-07-30-LMS-QA-Findings-Examples.md

 - Do not specify sub-sections or locations within the page in the prefix.
 - Use clear, direct language.
 - Always include a severity rating at
+- Don't use overly technical jargon unless necessary.
+- avoid the use of words like "do not" or "should not" in findings; instead, use "don't" or "shouldn't" to maintain a neutral tone.